pbrownlow7/enhancements/keps/sig-node/3675-resource-plugin-manager/README.md

 3. Integration The Container Compute Interface “CCI” inside None and Static CPU Manager policies<br>
-The synchronization of cpuset state is done by a new policy component inside the cpu manager – “CCI” which will be integrated inside None and Static.
-For simplicity in alpha version we plan to support best-effort QoS for all Pods not requiring a resource management driver.
-In later phases we plan to support  Pods requiring the static policy without resource driver(goal for Beta).
+The synchronization of cpuset state is done by a new policy component inside the cpu manager which will be integrated inside the None and Static policies.
+For simplicity in alpha version we plan to support best-effort QoS for all Pods not requiring a resource management driver (equivalent to none policy).
+In later phases we plan to support Pods requiring the static policy without the need of resource driver (goal for Beta).
+The component acts as a bridge between CCI drivers and CPU manager.
+The drivers provide a decision (resource set stored in CCI Store) about a certain allocation and and cpu manager applies the given cpuset.
+Similar appoach could be followed with memory management.

 4. CCI Drivers Plugin Interface<br>
 The initial interface of resource management plugins is very simple and consists